homebysix/auto-update-magic/README.md

     defaults write com.github.sheagcraig.python-jss jss_pass <password>
     ```

-    <div style="border: 1px solid #ddd; background-color: #f5d0d2; padding: 10px; margin: 10px; font-size: 0.85em;">Note: If you have characters or symbols in your password, you may want to use a text editor to verify that the ~/Library/Preferences/com.github.sheagcraig.python-jss.plist file contains the correct password after you run the above commands.
-Certain characters don't parse as expected in Terminal and may require you to enter them directly into the plist.</div>
+    :warning: Note: If you have characters or symbols in your password, you may want to use a text editor to verify that the ~/Library/Preferences/com.github.sheagcraig.python-jss.plist file contains the correct password after you run the above commands.
+Certain characters don't parse as expected in Terminal and may require you to enter them directly into the plist.

 4. Now, use jss_helper to "promote" your Self Service policy to the latest version of Firefox: